 CLAS 3610/3611 Archaeological Field School in Italy

 This field school takes place every May-June in the village of Castel Sant'Angelo, roughly 70 km northeast of Rome in the Apennine Mountains of central Italy.
-You’ll have a chance to develop skills in archaeology while helping to excavate the “Villa of Titus", a monumental rural complex that may once have been a residence of the Flavian Emperor Titus.
+You’ll have a chance to develop skills in archaeology while helping to excavate the "Villa of Titus", a monumental rural complex that may once have been a residence of the Flavian Emperor Titus.
 This field school is comprised of two 3 credit hour courses and is five to six weeks long.

 ENGL 4500 Shakespeare: Theater and Text

 GEOG 4100 Geography International Field School: The Gambia

 This new field school, running in the Winter 2020 semester explores the physical and human landscapes of South Korea.
 Visit Seoul, the DMZ, among other sites in exploring the fascinating geography of one of the fastest changing regions of the world.

 GERM 1101/1102/ 2201/2202/3301/3302 Canadian Summer School in Germany